offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

  * Cool Plate SuperTack Pro - Designed to reduce PLA and PETG print failures through better adhesion at lower heatbed temperatures.
  * Textured PEI Plate - Designed with a slightly rough surface enabling better first layer adhesion and allowing for the print to self-release (some filament materials only).
  * Smooth PEI Plate - Designed with a smooth surface.
-Unlike the Texture PEI Plate, the smoothness of this plate contributes Z-axis precision (no roughness).
+Unlike the Textured PEI Plate, the smoothness of this plate contributes Z-axis precision (no roughness).
  * Engineering Plate - Designed as a universal build plate, compatible with all filament materials (but requires a layer of glue before printing).

 The following table summarizes filament materials !!supported!! and material requirements for each build plate.